 That’s the case with Jeb Loy Nichols, an American-born and -raised singer/songwriter who has lived in the U.K. since the 1980s and has been sporadically releasing albums for decades.
 He has reportedly built a cult following, but the new Season of Decline, a six-song, digital-only EP, is the first I’ve heard of him.

 This expertly crafted album offers a reminder that you don’t need elaborate backup, fancy production, or a five-octave vocal range to impress.
-Nichols relies on his acoustic guitar and occasional harmonica to accompany his understated vocals; and the EP sounds as if it were recorded live in the studio with little or no embellishment afterwards.
+Nichols relies on his acoustic guitar and occasional harmonica to accompany his understated vocals, and the EP sounds as if it were recorded live in the studio with little or no embellishment afterward.
 But it’s a winner from first note to last.
 And it’s as distinctive as it is good; though Nichols at times seems redolent of artists like Nick Drake, John Prine, and early Cat Stevens, nobody sounds quite like him.

 The arresting first cut, “Dirt,” may be enough to make you want to sign up for Nichols’s fan club.
 The song begins with him softly confessing, “Every mistake that I ever made gathers round me now to keep me company /And I wasn’t equal to the task it seems / And though I try my best / Her ghost gives me no rest.”
 Concludes Nichols in a voice that conveys deep regret: “I promised all the earth to her / And all I ever brought was dirt.”